Immunosuppressant Drugs: A Key to Successful Organ Transplants

 Immunosuppressant drugs are agents used to reduce the power of the body’s immune system.
 Also known as anti-rejection drugs, immunosuppressants are primarily used to suppress the body’s ability to reject bone marrow or organ transplantation.

-Organ transplantation is one of the exceptional evolution in the medical history.
+Organ transplantation is one of the most significant evolutions in medical history.
 It is a surgical process where an organ or part of the organ is removed from a living or deceased donor and placed in the recipient’s body.
-Organ transplantation is often vital for the recipient whose organ has failed or damaged due to disease or injury.
+Organ transplantation is often vital for the recipient whose organ has failed or been damaged due to disease or injury.

-After an organ transplantation, the body’s immune system takes the transplanted organ as foreign object.
-This triggers the body’s defense mechanism to attack it causing severe damage to the transplanted organ.
-To reduce the body’s reaction, immunosuppressive agents are prescribed, which blocks the effects of natural defenses allowing the transplanted organ to remain healthy.
-However, by blocking body’s defenses, the body becomes vulnerable to infections.
+After an organ transplantation, the body’s immune system treats the transplanted organ as a foreign object.
+This triggers the body’s defense mechanism to attack it, causing severe damage to the transplanted organ.
+To reduce the body’s reaction, immunosuppressive agents are prescribed, which block the effects of natural defenses, allowing the transplanted organ to remain healthy.
+However, by blocking the body’s defenses, the body becomes vulnerable to infections.

-Immunosuppressive drugs are categorized in two types – induction drugs and maintenance drugs.
+Immunosuppressive drugs are categorized into two types – induction drugs and maintenance drugs.
 Induction drugs are used at the time of transplant and are strong anti-rejection drugs.
 Anti-rejection medicines used for the long term are known as maintenance drugs.
 The goal is to reduce the chances of rejection and also possible side effects due to anti-rejection medicines.
-Prescribed medications and pattern must be followed as suggested and even a little change may trigger the risk of organ rejection.
+Prescribed medications and patterns must be followed as suggested, and even a little change may trigger the risk of organ rejection.
 If a dose is missed, contact the transplant team immediately.
-In due course, only one anti-rejection drug will be prescribed to be used for lifetime.
+In due course, only one anti-rejection drug will be prescribed to be used for a lifetime.

-The transplanted organs success depends on the proper use of anti-rejection medicines.
-The best organ transplant team at Rela Hospital will assist the patient and the caretaker about the medication regimen.
-The drugs should never be stopped, nor should there be any change in the pattern or dosage without prior approval of the doctor.
+The success of transplanted organs depends on the proper use of anti-rejection medicines.
+The best organ transplant team at Rela Hospital will assist the patient and the caretaker with the medication regimen.
+The drugs should never be stopped, nor should there be any change in the pattern or dosage without prior approval from the doctor.
 If there is any other medication prescribed by any other consultants, this must be informed to the transplant team.

-The organ transplant team will assist the patient to look for symptoms of rejection.
-The rejection of the transplanted organ can be reversed, if it is diagnosed early.
+The organ transplant team will assist the patient in looking for symptoms of rejection.
+The rejection of the transplanted organ can be reversed if it is diagnosed early.
 The patient and the caretaker are educated to look for symptoms of rejection.
-The doctor tries to reverse the rejection process by changing anti-rejection drugs, adjusting dosage or adding new drugs.
+The doctor tries to reverse the rejection process by changing anti-rejection drugs, adjusting dosage, or adding new drugs.

 - Infections